10 Jan Why Is the CPA Exam So Difficult?

 It basically follows that age old adage, “If it were easy, then everyone would do it.”
 Breaking down that adage, you come to the conclusion that it’s meant to be a differentiator.
 It rules out those who do not posses the necessary skills or abilities.
 Bearing the title of CPA carries a great deal of meaning and respect behind those three letters.
 It vouches for the bearer in universal acknowledgement to his or her skills and abilities within the accounting discipline.
 They don’t just hand them out all willy nilly.
 It’s designed to be difficult.
 But we know that already.
 So let’s focus on how instead of why.

 How the CPA Exam is Difficult

 The CPA Exam tests candidates on their ability to Evaluate, Analyze, Apply, Remember & Understand.
 When the exam applies these ideas, it does so to assess candidates in their exercise of higher order skills.
-2017 brings some changes to the CPA Exam, increasing difficulty with the inclusion of Evaluation and Analysis.
+2017 brought some big changes to the CPA Exam, increasing difficulty with the inclusion of Evaluation and Analysis.
 The BEC and REG sections have each been increased by an hour, making all sections of the CPA Exam four hours in length.